 More serious breaks might require the use of pins or screws.
-External fixation is a form of surgery in which the pins are placed into the bone but connected to a metal brace located outside of the body.
-External fixators are a good solution when muscles, tendons or skin have also been damaged during the break, so providers cannot perform surgery (because it would be impossible to close up the wound after).
+An external fixation is a form of surgery in which the pins are placed into the bone but connected to a metal brace located outside of the body.
+External fixators are a good solution when muscles, tendons, or skin have also been damaged during the break, so providers cannot perform surgery (because it would be impossible to close up the wound after).

 For comminuted fractures, providers usually recommend surgery.
 You may need to have a pre-operative examination to make sure you’re healthy enough to undergo surgery.
 During the operation, the surgeon will piece the broken bone together using metal plates or pins.
 This is all done inside the body, through an incision, with the skin then sutured and allowed to heal.
 While the pins used in external fixations are eventually removed, metal pieces used in comminuted fractures are left in place permanently.

 Extensive fractures and broken bones might require physical therapy after the surgery to help you regain strength and movement.
 We serve patients from Rockville MD, Travilah MD, Lone Oak MD, Colesville Park MD, Redland MD, Darnestown MD, Anscroft MD, and Wheaton-Glenmont MD.